isxuowo/mcwiki/Rods-Plates-Gears.md

 Rods, Plates, and Gears are crafting components used in most recipes in Mechanization.
-They can be crafted from any metal (no gems like Diamond).
-A Casting Basin can be used to create Rods, Plates, and Gears from metal and other minerals (can use Diamond, and when upgraded reduces the cost of creating them.
+They can be crafted from any metal.
+A Casting Basin can be used to create Rods, Plates, and Gears from metals and other minerals like diamond.
+Additionally, the Casting Basin can be upgraded to reduce the cost of creating Rods, Plates, and Gears.

 | Item | Recipe | Items |
 |------|--------|-------|